 The sand tiger shark is a common visitor to the lower Bay during the summer and fall.
 It is most often found along the Bay’s bottom and is active at night.
 It feeds mostly on small fishes, squids and other sharks, such as the sandbar shark.
 The sand tiger looks dangerous because of its size (up to 10 feet long!) and jagged teeth, but there have been no recorded attacks on humans.

 The smooth dogfish is a common to abundant visitor to the Chesapeake Bay in the summer and fall.
 The smooth dogfish is only found in coastal areas of the western Atlantic, from Massachusetts to Venezuela and then from southern Brazil to Argentina.
 It is especially common in the lower Bay, as far north as the Patuxent River, in waters less than 60 feet deep.
 It is an active swimmer and feeds on large crustaceans and crabs at the Bay’s bottom.
 Smooth dogfish usually travel in schools or packs.

 The spiny dogfish is commonly found in the lower Bay south of the Potomac River in late fall through early spring.
 Like the smooth dogfish, it often travels in schools, but it is a much slower swimmer and inhabits deeper waters.
 The spiny dogfish is found in temperate coastal waters of all seas and oceans in the world.

 Occasional to infrequent visitors to the Bay

-The basking shark (Cetorhinus maximus) is an early spring visitor to the Chesapeake Bay.
-The basking shark, often observed swimming and feeding at the water’s surface, occasionally ventures from its normal coastal habitat into large bays like the Chesapeake.
+The basking shark is an early spring visitor to the Chesapeake Bay.
+The shark is often observed swimming and feeding at the water’s surface and will occasionally venture from its normal coastal habitat into large bays like the Chesapeake.
 Most of these sightings are reported as being of one to three individuals, although there have been reports of hundreds of them at once.

 Infrequent and rare visitors